Darxo/Hardened/README.md

 - Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Add new Concepts for **Armor Penetration**, **Critical Damage**, **Displacement**, **Hitchance**, **Rally**, **Threat** and **Weight** and and apply these Concepts to existing weapons, items, perks skills
 - Improve the Vanilla Concepts **Chance to hit head**, **Vision** and **Morale** and add nested tooltip for all morale states (except **Steady**)
-- Improve spider poison item, skill and effect tooltips
+- Improve Goblin Poison, Spider Poison item, skill and effect tooltips
 - Explain the melee defense softcap in the melee defense tooltip
 - Display item type names for Ammunition, Accessories, Consumables, Food and Quest Items in the item tooltips
 - Improve tooltips of **Battleforged** perk and **Chop** skill